 But the infrared sauna after training is a relatively safe procedure that allows you to lose excess weight.
 And most interestingly, not only water will leave, but also fat deposits.
 But glycogen will remain virtually untouchable.

-The danger of taking a sauna after workout
+The danger of taking a sauna after a workout

 Unfortunately, despite some positive effects, in general, a sauna is an extremely dangerous institution for athletes, especially during intensive cutting.
 And if you don’t feel much changes during a day’s mass collection during proper use of the liquid during a sauna visit, then using this procedure for additional weight loss is fraught with dangerous consequences, although it will help drain almost all excess water.